RBI keeps interest rates untouched, continues accommodative stance | Headlines

 - India

 The Reserve Bank of India (RBI) maintained a status quo on key rates, keeping the repo rate unchanged, in its bi-monthly policy review announced on Wednesday.
-"Monetary Policy Committee (MPC) voted unanimously to keep the policy repo rate at 4 per cent and the stance remains accommodative.
-Marginal Standing Facility (MSF) rate and bank rate remain unchanged at 4.25 per cent.
-Reverse repo rate also remains unchanged at 3.35 per cent," Reserve Bank of India Governor Shaktikanta Das informed on Wednesday.
+"MPC voted unanimously to maintain status quo with regard to the policy repo rate and by a majority of 5 to 1 to retain the accommodative policy stance.
+Consequently, the policy repo rate remains unchanged at 4 per cent, and the stance remains accommodative as long as necessary to revive and sustain growth on a durable basis and continue to mitigate the impact of COVID-19 on the economy," Reserve Bank of India Governor Shaktikanta Das informed on Wednesday.

 In the last policy review in October, the RBI had kept the key lending rates unchanged for eight consecutive times.
 The repo rate, at which the RBI lends short-term funds to banks, was kept unchanged at 4 per cent.
 The reverse repo rate, at which the RBI borrows from banks, was kept unchanged at 3.35 per cent.
 The Marginal Standing Facility (MSF) rate was also kept unchanged at 4.25 per cent.
 The last time the RBI changed the policy rate was in May 2020.
 The central bank had slashed the key policy rates in May 2020 to historic lows to support the economy hit by the Covid-19 pandemic.
 Since then the RBI has maintained the status quo.